Welcome to Brunel Park!

 All original artwork and woodblock prints by Bianka Schneider

 Every day at Brunel Sculpture Garden is a celebration.
-From readings to performances, special events and concerts, our Garden is an acclaimed venue where visitors can connect with our local community.
-Click the link below to see what’s going on in Brunel Sculpture Garden this season!
+From readings to performances, special events and concerts, Brunel Park is an acclaimed venue where visitors can connect with our local community.
+Click the link below to see what’s going on in Brunel Park this season!

 Follow Us To See What’s Happening!

-WE HEARTILY AND HUMBLY THANK OUR CORPORATE, PHILANTHROPIC, AND GOVERNMENTAL SPONSORS FOR THEIR SUPPORT
+WE HEARTILY AND HUMBLY THANK OUR PUBLIC AND PRIVATE SPONSORS FOR THEIR SUPPORT

 Friends of Brunel Park is a 501c3 non-profit organization certified by the New York State Board of Regents.
 All donations are tax exempt to the extent permitted by federal law.